2026 Progressive Conservative Party of Prince Edward Island leadership election

-The Progressive Conservative Party of Prince Edward Island will elect a new leader as successor to Dennis King, at a date to be deterimined.
+In 2026, the Progressive Conservative Party of Prince Edward Island held a leadership election to choose a successor to Dennis King.
 The election was triggered on February 20, 2025, after King announced his resignation as leader of the Progressive Conservative Party and Premier of Prince Edward Island, effective the following day.
-The PC caucus selected Rob Lantz as Premier and interim leader, pending the election of his successor.
-The Greens held a leadership election in June and the Liberals held a leadership election in October.
+The PC caucus selected Rob Lantz as premier and interim leader, pending the election of his successor.
+In December 2025, Lantz resigned from both positions to seek the permanent leadership and was succeeded by Bloyce Thompson.

+On February 7, 2026, Lantz, the winner of the 2015 leadership election, defeated lawyer Mark Ledwell and returned as PC leader and premier.